-Have you ever wondered what our city of Durgapur was like when the dinosaurs use to roam the earth?
+Have you ever wondered what our city of Durgapur was like when the dinosaurs used to roam the earth?

-We all know the hundreds of millions of years ago earth was one large supercontinent.
-Ever wondered where was Durgapur back then?
+We all know that hundreds of millions of years ago, Earth was one large supercontinent.
+Ever wondered where Durgapur was back then?

-A website known as Ancient Earth developed by a software developer Ian Webster, let you view the location of any place on earth millions of years ago.
+A website known as Ancient Earth, developed by software developer Ian Webster, lets you view the location of any place on Earth millions of years ago.

-We went through the website and run the name of our city of Durgapur and tracked its location from 500 million years ago to the present day.
+We went through the website and ran the name of our city of Durgapur, and tracked its location from 500 million years ago to the present day.

 So let’s have a look: